 Leaving the country and private student loan debt

 When you move to a foreign country with private student loan debt, you’re still required to make your monthly payments.
-However, if you can’t afford to make those payments, your loan servicer has limited power to collect.
+However, if you can’t afford to make those payments, your student loan servicer has limited power to collect.

 Private lenders can’t garnish your wages or take money from your bank account without an order from a judge.
 To get that order, those companies have to file a lawsuit against you.